Cynthia2221/DanceAcademy/README.md

 Dance Academy is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Link for my page with hosting

+This is the link for my Dance Academy page (https://danceacademy-d905d.web.app).

 ---
 This README template is inspired by [Best-README-Template](https://github.com/othneildrew/Best-README-Template).